 Customer Service to me is the way to maintain customers.
 I know everything has become automated, but in the end, having that personal touch is so important to be successful in any relationship whether it be business or personal.

-If you’re interested in learning more about building and growing your WAHM business, be sure to check out the Brilliant Moms Podcast with Beth Anne Schwamberger!
-It’s my favorite for entrepreneurial encouragement & inspiration. ❤
+If you’re interested in learning more about building and growing your own WAHM business, be sure to check my new quiz to decide if starting an at-home business really IS the best career move for YOU!

 Do you have any other parting thoughts for us?